 If you tend to drink the same kind of coffee day in and day out and want to liven it up a bit, a coffee syrup is an excellent way to do that.
+You can make it at home, but if you’d like to buy syrup, you’re in luck!
 There are all kinds of flavors available, and they’re suitable for everything from putting a splash of flavor in a cup of black coffee to adding a new layer to the taste of a carefully crafted latte.

 We took a look at some of the syrups you might run across and wrote reviews to give you a better idea of what they have to offer.
-We also included a quick buyer’s guide at the end, just in case you wanted a little something extra when you take a look to see what’s available.
+We also included a quick buyer’s guide at the end so you can make an informed choice.
+Keep reading for our list of the best coffee syrups!